JoshHoHoHo/computing-work-3/teachers' day/ideas/ms ng (math).md

 Section 1: First lesson
-"Ok class take out your math workbook, please copy down the scheldule for your tests and exams this year."
-Ms Ng, my mathematics teacher instructed.
-She wore a pair of red spectacles.
-It was easily infered that she was strict.
+"Okay, class please take out your math workbook and copy down the scheldule for your tests and exams this year."
+Ms Ng, my Mathematics teacher instructed.
+Wearing a pair of red spectacles and a strict demeanour, it was obvious she was not as nice as she seemed...